Art Schools in the Pasadena Area

 Bachelor of Fine Arts in Illustration

 Applicants to this program must submit a portfolio that includes at least ten figure drawings, as well as several pieces showing the development of a story or concept.
-The applicant's work should demonstrate their point of view.
+The applicant's work should demonstrate his or her point of view.
 The program provides a foundation in color theory, drawing, perspective, painting and art history, before requiring students to choose from specialized tracks.
-Specialization options include entertainment arts, illustration design, fine art illustration and illustration for motion.
+Specialization options include entertainment arts, illustration design, fine art painting and motion.

 Bachelor of Fine Arts in Photography and Imaging

-This program combines studio work with studies in technology, as well as courses in art history and advertising.
-The curriculum also covers the ways technology effects image capture through distribution, including its impact on issues of authorship and originality.
+This program combines studio work with studies in technology, as well as courses in art history.
+The curriculum also covers the ways technology affects image capture through distribution, including its impact on issues of authorship and originality.
 Aspiring photographers also can learn about business planning and marketing.
 Photography and imaging majors can partner with students from other departments to work on projects for corporate and non-profit organizations.
 Both digital and traditional film equipment is available for student use.

 Master of Fine Arts in Art

 This program considers applicants with undergraduate degrees from any discipline.
 The program is interdisciplinary, cultivating student talent in film and video, performance and installation, photography, painting or sculpture.
 Students meet regularly with individual faculty members for the majority of their instruction.
-The program requires a minimum of 110 credit hours, ranging between six and eight trimesters, at the end of which students publically exhibit their work and complete a written thesis.
+The program requires a minimum of 66 units ranging across five terms, at the end of which students publically exhibit their work and complete a written thesis.

 The School of Media, Culture & Design at Woodbury University in Burbank, CA, offers several art programs, and many faculty members are working creative professionals.
 Internships are available at several nearby studios.